ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

 - Removed `AuthenticatorSession`
 - The API for creating auth descriptor rules has been updated
 - The API for `getBalancesByAccountId()` has been updated to be paginated
+- Removed type `TransferHistoryTransferArgs` and corresponding fields in `TransferHistoryEntry`

 ### Changed
 - Upgrade postchain-client to 1.9.0.